MattHalloran/StartupFromScratch/k8s/README.md

         tag: "1.1.0"
     # ... and so on for other services
     ```
+*   **Configuration Values:**
+    *   Thoroughly review and customize `k8s/chart/values.yaml`.
+    *   For local development via `scripts/main/develop.sh --target k8s-cluster`, edit `k8s/chart/values-dev.yaml` directly.
+    *   For staging/production deployments via `scripts/main/deploy.sh`, ensure `k8s/chart/values-prod.yaml` (or `values-staging.yaml`, etc.) is correct in your source code *before* running `scripts/main/build.sh`.
+The `build.sh` script will package this file into the build artifact, and `deploy.sh` will use that packaged version.
-*   **Configuration Values:** Thoroughly review and customize `k8s/chart/values.yaml` and the environment-specific `values-*.yaml` files to match your application's requirements for each environment.
-This includes database connection strings, API keys, resource requests/limits, replica counts, etc.
+    These files manage settings like database connection strings, API keys, resource requests/limits, replica counts, etc.
-*   **Secrets Management (Vault Integration):** This chart is designed to integrate with HashiCorp Vault via the Vault Secrets Operator (VSO) for managing sensitive data like API keys and database passwords.
+*   **Secrets Management (Vault Integration):** This chart is designed to integrate with HashiCorp Vault via the Vault Secrets Operator (VSO) for managing sensitive data.
-    *   **Prerequisites:** A running HashiCorp Vault instance (can be in-cluster) and the Vault Secrets Operator must be installed and configured in your Kubernetes cluster.
+    *   **Prerequisites:** A running HashiCorp Vault instance and the Vault Secrets Operator must be installed and configured in your Kubernetes cluster.
-    *   **Chart Configuration:**
+    *   **Helm Chart Configuration:**
-        *   Enable VSO integration by setting `.Values.vso.enabled: true` in your values file.
+        *   Enable VSO integration by setting `.Values.vso.enabled: true`.
+This should be done in the appropriate values file (`k8s/chart/values.yaml` or overridden in `k8s/chart/values-<env>.yaml`).
         *   Configure `.Values.vso.vaultAddr` to point to your Vault service.
         *   Specify the Vault role VSO should use via `.Values.vso.k8sAuthRole`.
-        *   Define which secrets to sync under `.Values.vso.secrets` in your `values.yaml`.
-For each entry, you'll specify the `vaultPath` (where the secret lives in Vault), the `k8sSecretName` (the name of the Kubernetes `Secret` VSO will create), and optionally `dataMappings` if you need to rename keys from Vault to the K8s Secret (see "Local Development Setup" for a `dataMappings` example).
-The `templates/vso-secrets.yaml` template iterates through these configurations.
+        *   Define which secrets to sync under `.Values.vso.secrets`.
+        *   The `scripts/main/deploy.sh` flow relies on these configurations being correctly set in the `values-<env>.yaml` file that is packaged into the build artifact.
-    *   **Workflow:** When deployed, this chart will create `VaultConnection`, `VaultAuth`, and `VaultSecret` custom resources based on the templates in `k8s/chart/templates/`.
-The VSO controller watches these resources, authenticates to Vault, fetches the specified secrets, and automatically creates or updates standard Kubernetes `Secret` objects in your release namespace.
+    *   **Workflow:** When deployed (via `develop.sh` for local K8s or `deploy.sh` for other environments), the Helm chart will create `VaultConnection`, `VaultAuth`, and `VaultSecret` custom resources.
+The VSO controller then syncs secrets.
-    *   **Application Pods:** The application deployments (e.g., `deployment.yaml`, `postgresql-statefulset.yaml`, `redis-statefulset.yaml`) are configured to mount these VSO-managed Kubernetes `Secret` objects to obtain their credentials and configuration.
-    *   **Vault Population:** You are responsible for populating the actual secret data into the correct paths within your HashiCorp Vault instance.
-    *   This approach centralizes secret management in Vault and aligns with best practices.
-Refer to the comments in `values.yaml` under the `vso` section and the VSO documentation for more details.
-    *   The Kubernetes documentation on [Good practices for Kubernetes Secrets](https://kubernetes.io/docs/concepts/security/secrets-good-practices/) remains a valuable resource for understanding underlying concepts.
 *   **Health Checks & Probes:** Ensure that the liveness and readiness probes defined in your Helm templates (e.g., in `templates/deployment.yaml`, and configurable via `services.<name>.probes` in `values.yaml`) correctly point to health check endpoints in your applications.
 The paths like `/healthcheck` or `/` are common defaults but might need adjustment based on your application's specific health endpoints.
 *   **Resource Allocation:** The CPU and memory `requests` and `limits` defined in the chart's templates (and configurable via `services.<name>.resources` in `values.yaml` or environment-specific values files) are crucial for stable operation.
 Monitor your application's performance and adjust these as needed for each environment.
 *   **Stateful Services (PostgreSQL, Redis):**